 Today I am a free agent, working with people and organizations on the best direction that they and the industry can take to finally make Content Management an easy challenge.
 This means a very heavy dose of the cloud as that is the future of all technology as well as mobile since our world is no longer confined to a desk.

-If you want to know more about what I’ve done in my career, including my more recent stints at AIIM and Alfresco, check out my profile on LinkedIn.
-Note that if we have not met and/or chatted, I am unlikely to accept a request to connect.
+If you want to know more about what I’ve done first, including my more recent stints at AIIM and Alfresco, check out my profile on LinkedIn.
+Note that if we have not met and/or chatted, I am unlikely to accept a request to connect on LinkedIn without a message from you explaining why.
+Always better to lead with email in that case.

 About The Word of Pie